Canon G7 X Mark II vs Panasonic FZ2000

-The side-by-side display below illustrates the physical size and weight of the Canon G7 X Mark II and the Panasonic FZ2000.
-Three consecutive views from the front, the top, and the rear side are shown.
+An illustration of the physical size and weight of the Canon G7 X Mark II and the Panasonic FZ2000 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2000 is considerably larger (118 percent) than the Canon G7 X Mark II.
 Moreover, the FZ2000 is substantially heavier (187 percent) than the G7X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the FZ2000 are weather-sealed.